remykarem/remykarem.github.io/books-src/cryptography-book/src/primitives/key-exchange-algorithms/static-rsa-key-exchange.md

 RFC 5246

 Can be used for key exchange.
-Client creates a secrets key and encrypts it with piblic key using one of the encryption algorithms.
+Client creates a shared secret and encrypts it with public key using one of the encryption algorithms.
 Server decrypts.

 ~~~admonish warning
 RSA key exchange does not offer perfect forward secrecy.